janwilmake/blog/2018/its-nyepi-in-bali-time-to-reflect.md

 date: 2018-03-17
 modified_at: 2018-05-21
 tags: [bali, asia, travel, personal-development, habits, productivity, kitesurfing]
+description: A personal reflection on maintaining a disciplined EAT, CODE, KITE, REPEAT routine in Bali, setting ambitious goals for building community software and creating sustainable technology solutions.
 ---

 # It's Nyepi in Bali.
 Time to reflect